lzfelix/whatslogger/README.md

 # Whatslogger - Whatsapp Logger

-_Whatsapp has a limit on the size of the logged chat history, so I wrote this bot to overcome such a silly limitation._
+_Whatsapp has a limit on the size of the logged chat history, so I wrote this bot to overcome such a silly limitation.
+I'm just leaving this here before I lose it._

 ## How to use
 - This software is compatible with Firefox browser only, so it should be installed;